If A Tree Falls In A Forest

 Existence and Reality

-Of course not!
-Just because you don’t know something or someone doesn’t mean it or they don’t exist.
+Just because you don’t know something or someone doesn’t mean they don’t exist.
 They simply exist outside of your current experience.

-Thank goodness for the TV, newspaper and the internet without which the world outside our normal everyday experience might then not exist, at least to certain philosophers.
+I suppose we should be thankful for the TV, newspaper and the internet without which the world outside our normal everyday experience might not exist, at least in the minds of certain philosophers.

 The Experience Of Travel